PPC Ian

 About PPC Ian

 Ian Lopuch (PPC Ian)Hi, I'm Ian Lopuch, also known as PPC Ian.
-I'm a Silicon Valley business executive with an incredible passion for dividend stocks (and investments that provide true passive income for the long-term).
-In fact, I have built a portfolio of 40 stocks that will one day pay for all of my living expenses.
+I'm an Idaho-based real estate developer and investor, with an incredible passion for dividend stocks (and investments that provide true passive income for the long-term).
+In fact, I have built a portfolio of 37 positions that will one day pay for all of my living expenses.
 I enjoy blogging here about my passion for cash flow investing, while also sharing some other business and digital marketing insights from time-to-time.

 Read More About PPC Ian